KeerthiP15/CustomerApplications/README.md

 # Discount Calculation API

 ## 📝 Overview
-This is an ASP.NET Core MVC API that calculates discounts based on input amounts and discount percentages.
-The project includes unit tests and CI/CD integration using GitHub Actions.
+This is an ASP.NET Core MVC that calculates discounts based on input amounts and discount percentages.
+Based on the input amount customer type will change if input amount greater than 100 mean customer type will "Loyal" and also 10% discount was applicable other wise "No discounts were available".The project includes unit tests and CI/CD integration using GitHub Actions.

 ---

 ## 🚀 Features
 - Calculates discounts based on percentage.
-- Validation for invalid inputs (negative values, zero amounts).
+- Validation for invalid inputs (negative values, zero amounts and range).
 - Unit tests using **xUnit**.
 - CI/CD pipeline setup using **GitHub Actions**.